manasiumn37/DeepOpt/README.md

 (2) LOS_Computation.m: function to compute the PM of a network (used by LOS_Main.m)

-(3) Network_Parameters.m: function to obtain the parameter of all the networks (AlexNet, VGG-16, SqueezeNet-v1.1, GoogleNet-v1, and ResNet-50).
+(3) Network_Parameters.m: function to obtain the parameters of all the networks (AlexNet, VGG-16, SqueezeNet-v1.1, GoogleNet-v1, and ResNet-50).

 (4) OHA_Main.m: The Main file to determine the optimal allocation of hardware resources based on a user-specified area budget and performance metric.